-Students should submit a final draft of their dissertation to the ReDoc office as a PDF document emailed to phd@nobts.edu no later than September 1st or February 1st (if the file size exceeds the limits of an email, upload the PDF to your Google Drive and share the file with phd@nobts.edu; see Appendix I for instructions related to submitting the ThM Portfolio in the same manner).
+Students should submit a final draft of their dissertation to the ReDoc office as a PDF document emailed to phd@nobts.edu no later than the second Monday in September or the first Monday in February (if the file size exceeds the limits of an email, upload the PDF to your Google Drive and share the file with phd@nobts.edu; see Appendix I for instructions related to submitting the ThM Portfolio in the same manner).

 Students must also submit one hard copy by hand or by mail to the ReDoc Office by the same deadline.
-If the Sept/Feb 1st deadline falls on a weekend, the hard copy is due the following business day.
 If the hard copy is submitted by mail but arrives past the deadline, they will be accepted if they have been postmarked at least five days before the deadline.
 The student will receive confirmation of the submission.
 The PDF copy will be forwarded to the members of the dissertation committee, the external reader, and the hard copy will go to the Doctoral Form and Style Consultant.